nicholasbarkote/Todo/README.md

 1. HTML
 2. CSS
+3. JavaScript

 ## what i learned

-- In this project i learned how to use flexbox and how flex-box direction works on a project.
+- In this project i learned about array methods
-- Using justify content was another property that i learned using in this project.

 ## Author